2023 Most Popular Communication & Media Studies Master's Degree Schools in the New England Region

 Read full report on Communication & Media Studies at Emerson College

-With a ranking of #7, University of Hartford did quite well on this year’s most popular schools for communication and media studies students working on their master’s degree.
-Located in the city of West Hartford, UHart is a private not-for-profit school with a moderately-sized student population.
+University of Hartford ranked #7 on this year’s Most Popular Communication & Media Studies Master’s Degree Schools in the New England Region list.
+Located in the medium-sized city of West Hartford, UHart is a private not-for-profit college with a moderately-sized student population.

 Women make up 40% of the communications majors at the school.